 The SNP were never even considered, nothing but nationalists, nationalism first and they will always pander to big business.
 I have always been opposed to any Scottish Independence movement.
 They have now evolved into a sort of cult, that can do no wrong.
 They must never be critisised, because they are the true voice of Scotland.
-If you oppose them you are just a “yoon” lackey.
+If you oppose them in any way, you are just a “yoon” lackey.

 So onto the font of all knowledge, the internet, I first look at the SWP and read quite a lot of their ideology and ideas but did not feel that they were in anyway a home for my particular politics.
 Political opportunists in every way, with what seemed to me even more very naive “school boy sedition” politics, just short of Anarchism, with added opportunism in abundance and a fanatical love for Trotsky.
-Then when I traced the various splits and factions that have eminated from them, Counterfire, RS21, RSG and countless others, I was dismayed and almost gave up.
+Then when I traced the various splits and factions that have eminated from them, Counterfire, RS21, ISG and countless others, I was so dismayed and almost gave up.

 The SSP/Solidarity no way, with them it’s all Scotland first and FREEDOM, Socialism and all else second.
 I could never ever align myself with a party that looked so inward nationally and abandoned class politics in favour of nationalism.
 Independence is the only aim, of course they badge it as independence first then socialism second.
 A Scottish Socialist Republic apparently.
-Their recent support and compliance with the SNP should act as a warning to all.
-They discarded all their own policies in support of the SNP and continually defended SNP policies.
+Their recent support, collusion and compliance with the SNP should act as a warning to all.
+They discarded all their own policies in support of the SNP and independence.

 The SPS was a possibility I actually considered, so I send a wee request for more information and a couple of questions, result, no reply.
 Nothing.
-Of that I am glad off, as once again they jumped on the independence bandwagon and are somewhat just another version of the SWP.
+Of that I am glad, as once again they jumped on the independence bandwagon and are somewhat just another version of the SWP.